GwgwP/AI-Projects/firstProject/README.md

 - **rights**:
   - An array representing Family members standing on the right side of the bridge.
 - **lefts**:
   - An array representing Family members standing on the left side of the bridge.
+- **cost**:
+    - the actual (real) cost from the root until this state.
+- **torch**:
+  - A boolean variable indicating the torch's location (True for right, False for left).
 - **operator**:
     - A list that tracks which family members moved from one side of the bridge to the other.

-- **torch**:
-  - A boolean variable indicating the torch's location (True for right, False for left).

 - **dimension**:
   - Represents the total number of people at the beginning of the problem (user's input).
   - The dimensions of `lefts` and `rights` arrays are the same as the `dimension` variable.
 - **heuristicCost**:
   - Reflects the heuristic cost of the state, representing the cost from the current node to the final state.